Faith & Nonprofit

 Why do nonprofits need key person insurance?

-Nonprofit founders and executive directors often drive 30-60% of donor relationships and organizational vision.
-Key person insurance provides financial stability during leadership transitions that can take 12-18 months to complete.
+Nonprofit founders and executive directors often drive 30-60% of donor relationships and provide the organizational vision that attracts both funding and talent.
+Key person insurance provides financial stability during leadership transitions that can take 12-18 months to complete, including board-led search processes, interim leadership arrangements, and successor onboarding.
+The proceeds can fund interim leadership, maintain staff compensation and programs, and provide the organization with time to identify the right successor without financial pressure forcing compromises on leadership quality.

 How can nonprofits use life insurance for staff retention?